royadeh/Master-Thesis/README.md

 ## Activation and Normalization

-The ConvNeXt block includes a single Gelu activation function \parencite{hendrycks2016gaussian}, which is a smoother variant of ReLU.
-Similar to transformer blocks, each ConvNeXt block is equipped with a single normalization layer—Layer Normalization (LN) \parencite{ba2016layer}.
+The ConvNeXt block includes a single Gelu activation function, which is a smoother variant of ReLU.
+Similar to transformer blocks, each ConvNeXt block is equipped with a single normalization layer—Layer Normalization (LN).